CIT2202/intro-to-oop-php/intro-to-oop-notes.md

 You should be familiar with the basic idea of objects from programming in Year 1.

 OOP involves structuring code using objects.
 An object is simply a group of related functions and variables.
-Before we can create our own objects we first have to create a class
+Before we can create our own objects first we have to define a class

 ## PHP classes